 Under the pre-October 1979 method, the Trading Desk in New York operated to peg the Federal Fund's rate, i.e. the interest rate charged by banks with excess reserves for lending them to banks in need to bring their balances with the Federal Reserve bank up to the required level.
-The drawback of adopting a level of interest rates as a short-term operating target was that in order to keep this rate within its tolerance range the manager of the open market desk had to supply any amount of reserves to the banking system which in demand for by the banks at that level of the Federal Funds rate.
+The drawback of adopting a level of interest rates as a short-term operating target was that, in order to keep this rate within its tolerance range, the manager of the open market desk had to supply any amount of reserves that was demanded by the banks at that level of the Federal Funds rate.
 Whenever the money supply was rising strongly, banks' demand for Federal Funds increased equally and open market purchases had to be stepped up to prevent the Federal Funds rate from moving outside its tolerance range.
 In addition, there was some reluctance by the Federal Reserve Board to adjust, at its monthly meetings, the tolerance range speedily and by sufficient amounts to correct deviations in the money supply from its target path, partly because it was not always clear if the deviations in the money supply figures were only temporary aberrations likely to reverse themselves, or on the contrary more fundamental changes in trends, partly because the interest rate was regarded as a politically sensitive indicator.
-Consequently, frequent short-term deviations in the money supply led to an erosion of public confidence, especially in a period of rising inflationary pressures, in the willingness or the ability of the Federal Reserve to stick to its own targets.
+Consequently, frequent short-term deviations in the money supply led to an erosion of public confidence in the willingness or the ability of the Federal Reserve to stick to its own targets.